johmaru/CopyPastaPicture/README.md

-# CopyPastaPicture is a useful software for instantly copying your favorite images and Chat Template
+# CopyPastaPicture is a useful software for instantly copying your favorite images and chat template

 For the Contributor